MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-configure-controls.md

 search.app:
   - PowerApps
 ---
-# Add and configure a canvas-app control in Power Apps
+# Add and configure controls in canvas apps

 Add a variety of UI elements to your canvas app, and configure aspects of their appearance and behavior directly, from the toolbar, in the **Properties** tab, or in the formula bar.
 These UI elements are called controls, and the aspects that you configure are called properties.